Part II

 Interconnectedness is consequence, not sentiment.
 If every interaction is a node in a larger pattern, how you show up in mundane moments matters.

-So widen the lens: track intention and impact, choose one value-aligned move, and repair quickly when the signal lands wrong.
+So widen the lens: track intention and impact, choose one value-aligned move, and correct course when you drift.
 When constraints appear, let them focus you instead of shrinking you.

-Ethics becomes an orientation in every choice—not a badge, but a practice.
+Ethics becomes a way of moving in the field—not a badge, but a practice.

 Embodiment: Living Principles With Integrity